QMSTR/qmstr-prototype/README.md

 `PackageLicenseDeclared: [NONE GPLv3+ GPLv3+ AND BisonException]`

 * SPDXVersion: The version of the spec used, normally "SPDX-2.0".
-* DataLicense: The license for the license data itself (!); normally this is "CC0-1.0".
-               Note that this is not the license for the software or data being packaged.
+* DataLicense: The license for the license data itself, normally this is "CC0-1.0" (note that this is not the license for the software or data being packaged).
 * PackageName: The full name of the package.
-* PackageLicenseDeclared: The license identified in text in one or more files.
+* PackageLicenseDeclared: The licenses identified in the source files.

+The prototype does not yet understand all of the source file licenses in bash.
+Some of the files compiled are generated during the build.
+Support for code generators will be added to Quartermaster in one of the upcoming sprints.